Board of Directors

 Nat was born and raised in London’s East End and was the first from his large family to attend university.
 He graduated from the University of London with an honors degree in Law, and has led a successful career in sales management for most of his working life.
 Nat and his wife have lived in California for over 30 years, and have two daughters.
 Nat has served on the JCC East Bay Board since 2016.

 Arthur is the JCC East Bay’s longest serving board member.
 His JCC journey began when he helped acquire our 1414 Walnut Street property.
 He has served as Vice President and President of the Board, helped to renovate the JCC, and stewarded the Jewish Music Festival.
 Arthur is a Senior Vice-President of Ritchie Commercial.
 He and his wife live in Berkeley and are the proud parents and grandparents of two children and four grandchildren.
-Arthur received his bachelor's in art from Brown University and the Rhode Island School of Design, and his master's in city planning from the Harvard University Graduate School of Design.
+Arthur received his bachelor's in art from Brown University and the Rhode Island School of Design, and his Master's in city planning from the Harvard University Graduate School of Design.
 He is a Commander (retired) in the USCGR.
-Arthur, a past president of Congregation Beth El, is a member of Congregation Beth El and the Berkeley Breakfast Club, and enjoys singing both with the Beth El chorus and the Berkeley Broadway Singers.
+Arthur, a past president of Congregation Beth El, past Board member of the Jewish Federation of the East Bay, is a member of Congregation Beth El and the Berkeley Breakfast Club, and enjoys singing both with the Beth El chorus and the Berkeley Broadway Singers.
 He has served on the JCC East Bay Board from 1986-2005 and from 2007 through today.

 Janet, a graduate of Bryn Mawr College, is Executive Editor of BabyCenter, an online parenting resource.
 She grew up in New Jersey and worked as a reporter and editor covering fashion and style for 20 years, in New York and Paris.
 Janet lives in North Berkeley with her husband and daughter, and thinks the East Bay is “the best place to be.”
 Janet has served on the JCC East Bay Board since 2016.

-Maxim hails from Los Angeles, and now lives in Berkeley where he founded and runs the real estate investment Schrogin/Baar Investments.
-He serves on the Board of Directors of YEAH!, a local homeless shelter for youth; BOCA (Berkeley Organizing Congregations for Action), and he is president-elect of the Berkeley Rotary Club.
+Maxim hails from Los Angeles and now lives in Berkeley where, after earning degrees in Comparative Literature and Architecture, he founded and runs the real estate investment firm Maximanagement.
+He serves on the Board of Directors of YEAH!, a local homeless shelter for youth; he is a member of the Marin Luther King Jr. Breakfast Planning Committee, and he is past president of the Berkeley Rotary Club, through which, as chairman of its Peace Committee, he is at work disseminating tools to have courageous conversations across differences.
 In his spare time, Maxim does yoga, cycles and travels.
-Maxim and his wife have two children: Jonah and Julia, both in NYC.
+He and his wife Karen have two children: Jonah and Julia, both living in NYC.
 Maxim has served on the JCC East Bay Board since 2010.

 Originally born in Detroit, and raised in Los Angeles, Michael lives in Oakland with his wife and daughter.
 In addition to his board involvement with the JCC East Bay, Michael has served as co-chair for annual giving for the graduating class of 1996 of Haverford College for the past five years.
 During his free time, Michael enjoys cycling and coaching his daughter's soccer team.
 Michael has served on the JCC East Bay Board since 2011.